publications

 Preface and templates

-The rulebook for a fair data economy is a guide for creators of fair data economy networks.
-Agreement templates and other tools make it easier to build and join new data networks which highlight transparency in data sharing.
+The rulebook model for a fair data economy is a guide for creators of fair data economy data spaces.
+Agreement templates and other tools make it easier to build and join new data spaces, which highlight transparency in data sharing.

-The rulebook consists of two parts: general content in the part 1 below and editable templates in the part 2 (templates in a Word file and PDF).
+The rulebook model consists of two parts: general content in the Part 1 below and editable templates in the Part 2 (templates in a Word file and PDF).

 Earlier versions: